ViolaSorgato/Lunettes-Eyewear/logbook/sprints/sprint-4.md

 **Tasks added later**

 - [ ] Optional!
-Add pages for categories and other extra pages
+Add pages for categories and other extra pages 3 SP
+- [ ] Optional!
+Move some code to the context instead 1 SP

 **Story Points**